StanfordPL/stoke/src/validator/README.md

 execution, for example, what line of code was last executed or what the current memory aliasing constraints are.

 The symbolic state class also has an important job for implementing the semantics of instructions.
-It supports an array indexing operator [] that takes an operand (like a register '%rax' or memory reference '$0x10(%rcx,%rdx,2)') and returns the current symbolic value of this operand.
+It supports an array indexing operator [] that takes an operand (like a register '%rax' or memory reference
+    '$0x10(%rcx,%rdx,2)') and returns the current symbolic value of this operand.
 It also has a set() function with takes an operand and symbolic value, and sets the operand in the symbolic state appropriately.
 The semantics of set depend on the destination; if the

 The `Handler` classes build circuits for a particular instruction.
 These circuits are represented in a symbolic state.
+The interface is simple: an `is_supported` method that reports if an instruction is supported, and a `build_circuit` method which takes a symbolic state and updates it in place.
+Handwritten handlers should just support a few instructions with much of the implementation in common.
+The legacy handlers are the big exception -- enter if you dare!

+Finally, the SMTSolver subclasses (e.g. Z3Solver) will take a vector of symbolic bools and check if they're satisfiable.
+The Validator class orchestrates all this.

 Symbolic BitVectors and Bools
 -----